ai404/sim_calibration_duckietown/README.md

 </figure>

 #### Shut down the container
-Control-C the currently running Jupyter notebook.
+Control-C the currently running Jupyter notebook, and Control-D the currently running container.
 Manually kill the docker containers if necessary with `docker ps` and `docker kill ![CONTAINER ID]`.

 ## Extrinsic Calibration